GilbertWalker-DE/Reddit-API-Data-Pipeline/README.md

 # Reddit API Data Pipeline Project

-**Status:** In Progress (Pipeline functional, visualizations in development)
+**Status:** ✅ Completed

 ---

 ## Overview

-This project demonstrates a data pipeline for extracting, transforming, and loading data from Reddit using the Reddit API.
+This project demonstrates a complete data pipeline for extracting, transforming, and loading data from Reddit using the Reddit API.
-The dataset is stored in AWS Redshift and connected to Power BI for visualization and analysis.
+The dataset is stored in AWS Redshift and visualized in Power BI to analyze Reddit activity trends and insights.

 > **Note:** This project was inspired by [ABZ-Aaron’s Reddit API Pipeline tutorial](https://github.com/ABZ-Aaron/reddit-api-pipeline/tree/master/instructions).
 > I followed the tutorial to build the pipeline while applying my own understanding and modifications where applicable.